snhirsch/katana-midi-bridge/README.md

 Special thanks to:

-  + Robert Fransson (aka Codesmart) of Primova Sound for feedback, encouragement and general programming wizardry.
+  + Robert Fransson (Codesmart) of Primova Sound for feedback, encouragement and general programming wizardry.

   + All the regulars on VGuitar Forum for providing positive energy, enthusiasm and concrete suggestions.
+In particular I salute Colin Willcocks (Gumtown) and Robin Van Boven (Beanow) for their invaluable contributions to Katana reverse-engineering.
+And, as always, Steve Conrad (Elantric) for providing the most valuable forum on Earth for musical propellor-heads.

 ## For the non-techies